rxv3774/WebCheckers/docs/DesignDoc.md

 calculates the number of abstract classes and interfaces divided by all classes for each package, essentially this is a ratio of abstract classes (and interfaces) to the number of classes in the whole of the package. _Fan-Out Coupling_ measures the coupling in the case that a class inside a package needs something outside of the package. _Fan-In Coupling_ measures the coupling in the case that a class outside of a package needs something from inside of the package.
-The following reports the ratios or coupling of each Webcheckers package/tier, depending on the category.
+The following reports the ratios or coupling of each WebCheckers package/tier, depending on the category.

     Instability: